 The Rule That Trips Up Almost Every Widow

-Survivor benefits follow their own set of rules, and that’s exactly where the money disappears.
+Survivor benefits follow their own distinct set of rules, and that is exactly where the money disappears.

 A widow can start survivor benefits as early as age 60.
-The cost is a permanent reduction of almost 29%, roughly 4.75% for each of the seven years before the deceased spouse’s full retirement age.
+The cost is a permanent reduction of 28.5%, spread evenly across the seven years before the deceased spouse’s FRA.
 Instead of her late husband’s $3,200 benefit passing through intact at her own FRA, she locks in $2,288 a month for life.

-The piece many widows miss: survivor benefits don’t earn delayed retirement credits past full retirement age, so waiting beyond that point buys nothing extra.
-They grow between age 60 and FRA.
+One critical point many widows miss: survivor benefits do not earn delayed retirement credits past full retirement age, so waiting beyond FRA buys nothing extra.
+The benefit grows only between age 60 and FRA.
 Confusing those two rules is what costs people six figures.
+There is also an earnings-test wrinkle worth knowing.
+A widow who claims before FRA and continues working in 2026 can earn up to $24,480 before the SSA begins withholding $1 for every $2 above that limit.

 The Switching Strategy Almost Nobody Mentions